Free Shipping on Orders $119+

 Go To Cart

-Drift Rose care is an important topic since Drift Roses are becoming one of hottest rose bushes on the market.
-Why?
-Simply because all of the exciting features that this variety has to offer.
-Drift Roses are a cross between a ground cover rose and a miniature rose-bush.
-They are very compact to the ground and will only get about 2 feet tall and about 3 feet wide.
-The Drift Series was bred by Star Roses and Plants to be a low maintenance ground cover rose.
-They will survive in hardiness growing zones of 5-10.
+Drift Roses are quickly becoming one of the most desirable rose varieties on the market today.
+If you’re unfamiliar with Drift Roses, they are a cross between a ground-cover rose and a miniature rose bush.
+They are very compact to the ground, fast-growing, and will only get about 2 feet tall and about 3 to 4 feet wide at full maturity.
+They bloom every 5-6 weeks making them beautiful and full.
+The Drift Series was bred by Star Roses and Plants to be a low-maintenance ground cover rose option.

 Drift Roses Features: